Powerful A-Ha Moments

 The moral of the story is that the present is impermanent and the future is unknowable and filled with possibility.
 The farmer’s view differed from his neighbors’ because he understood that no one knows what the future will bring and that infinite possibilities can arise in the moment.
 If the farmer had been unwilling to let go of his idea of what would happen next, he would not have been able to take advantage of what was presented to him in the moment.

-This week, try seeing how much of your time is spent worrying about what the future will bring.
+Do you spend a lot of time worrying about what the future will bring!
 Do you often think about what to do next?
 Or do you have a strategic mind that loves to compare and contrast what’s happening now with what happened in the past in hopes of understanding what might happen next?

 These mind exercises can be good in their right place.
 I have some close friends who get paid lots of money to spend all day doing just this kind of strategic analysis.
 This kind of thinking is simply a tool to help us predict what might happen.
 The conclusions we draw and our inability to let go of them — even though we can see they’re not relevant — is what gets us into trouble.